forestgrape/coronavirus/6_prevention_and_treatment/masks.md

 ## Appendix: Personal Mask Preferences

 ### Tips & Tricks
 * Carefully rounding the wire above the nose helps to reduce the airstream to the eyes.
+Works best before putting the mask on.
 * Putting the masks a couple of hours to the fresh air before wearing reduces smells.
 Fabric smells can indicate volatile substances which may not be healthy to inhale (although I don't think these substance are any more hazardous than other substances we are daily exposed e.g. micro-plastic from car wires).
 * FFP1 masks of fold type and surgical masks to my experience become more comfortable with use since they loose their stiffness.
 As noted mask shouldn't be continuously over many hours; better to switch masks and [reuse the next day](#mask-reuse-and-cleaning).